We were called on a Friday evening recently for an emergency rescue of a cat that was stuck behind the electric hot water system.

 She was telling me about some of the jobs that she had been to the four months since starting the job.
 It was quite an insight into the animals that they rescue and the lengths they go to save these animals.
 They have guts to rescue some of the possums and the feral cats.
 Often wearing welders’ gloves and using big blankets to wrap them up so they don’t get major cuts to themselves.

 Completing the Work

 We isolated the hot water unit and disconnected all the pipework into position to free the cat.
 I used a strap around my body and pull the hot water unit out from the wall.
 At which point, Joe was able to get in there and grab the cat.
 The cat walked out as if it had been asleep for a couple of hours and was completely fine.
 It certainly used up one of its nine lives that’s for sure.
 We reconnected the hot water system filled it back up and tested it to ensure it was working correctly.

-This was the second animal that we have rescued now while running the company The Brisbane Plumbers.
-It was quite surreal because two years ago, we had rescued a puppy on the same drive.
+This was the second animal that we have done an emergency rescue for now while running the company The Brisbane Plumbers.
+It was quite surreal because two years ago, we had an emergency rescue of a puppy on the same drive.
 But don’t fear.
 Our details have been given to the RSPCA rescue now.
 So when they need a hand again in the future, for any pets stuck in or around plumbing, they will touch base and we will come to the rescue.

 Although we’ve assisted in a few animal emergencies, The Brisbane Plumbers is here for any plumbing emergency you might have.
 If you’ve got burst pipes, leaking taps or in rare cases a pet stuck somewhere in the plumbing system that needs an emergency rescue, then reach out to us.
 We have the technology to assist with any scenario.